Sikh Wedding Ceremony Guide FAQ’s

-As the Gurus state, If you learn to LIVE WITHOUT FEAR, in the state of Nirbhao, trusting the higher power, you will have NO FEAR or WORRIES.
-When you trust, you ‘CAN’ have a respectful beautiful Sikh Wedding ceremony!
+Let this be your Sikh Wedding Ceremony Guide.
+As the Gurus state, LIVE WITHOUT FEAR, in the state of Nirbhao, trusting the higher power, and you will have NO FEAR.
+If you trust, you ‘CAN’ have a respectful beautiful Sikh Wedding ceremony!

-Dr. Singh was born into the Sikh Faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat at various Sikh ceremonies around the globe.
+Dr. Singh was born into the Sikh faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat, an ideal destination Sikh Wedding Ceremony guide.
 He was baptised at the age of 16 at Anandpur Sahib, India and has sung Kirtan in all the 5 major Takhats (Sikh Shrines), while his partner Leela has been educated and trained as a professional soprano, and in devotional Indian Music, and has been passionately singing heartfelt Kirtan with him for the past 22 years.

 Why should I use their Sikh Prest services versus my relatives?

 Your Sikh priest destination wedding specialists travel regularly to locations around the globe.
-This is his (their) sole profession and calling.
-Rest assured you will have a non-stressed, respectful and tradition based ceremony.
+This is their sole profession and calling.
+Rest assured, you will have a non-stressed, respectful and tradition-based ceremony.

 Have your parents ever attended a Sikh destination wedding?
 Have they seen videos, or their reviews?

-Please see this highlight video of a complete Sikh Destination Wedding Ceremony Overview.
+Please see this highlight video of a complete Sikh Wedding Ceremony Guide Overview.
 Watch Sikh weddings they conducted.
-Learn more about their Indian Wedding Priest.
-Hear and download their Kirtan on their Sikh Officiant iTunes page and contact us and get a Sikh Priest Quote to see if they are available to conduct your ceremony.
-Watch client testimonials previous weddings they officiated, and check out their reviews on Facebook and Google.
+Learn more about their Indian Wedding Priest services.
+You can listen to and download their Kirtan on their Sikh Officiant iTunes page, fill out our Sikh Priest Contact form for a quote and availability.
+Watch client testimonials from previous weddings they officiated, and check out their reviews on Facebook and Google.

 Will I have choices in making reasonable modifications to the ceremony set up and delivery?